 Healthy Homemade 4 Ingredient Peanut Butter EggsThis post may contain affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

 Traditional copycat Reese’s eggs gets a healthy, low sugar twist with these homemade peanut butter eggs.
 You only need 4 ingredients to enjoy creamy, craveable chocolate peanut butter magic.
 Perfect for Easter!

 These homemade peanut butter eggs are one of my favorite super easy treats to make!!
 Thanks to just 4 ingredients, you can whip these up just about anytime of the year.

 Latest Recipe Video!

 These copycat Reese’s eggs were inspired by my desire to make one of my favorite childhood desserts just a little bit healthier.
 Because as much as I like to eat healthy, I’m a sucker for Reese’s eggs.
 There is just something about the combination of chocolate and peanut butter that is so deliciously satisfying when you’re craving something sweet!
 But what I don’t love is the hydrogenated oils and processed ingredients.

 Which is why these homemade peanut butter eggs are so great!
 They are all-natural, lower in sugar than most desserts, but taste just like Reese’s eggs!
 Now that’s an easter egg recipe I can get behind 🙂 This one is especially fun to make with kids – they’ll have a blast making their own easter eggs in the kitchen!